alanaw1/flintyR/README.md

 ## What does this package offer?

-**flinty** provides exact tests of exchangeability in multivariate datasets.
+**flintyR** provides exact tests of exchangeability in multivariate datasets.

 - It is *non-parametric* (i.e., makes no distributional assumptions of the features), which makes it suitable for settings where the user might prefer not to make distributional assumptions about their data.
 - It is *flexible*, meaning that the practitioner can specify feature dependencies based on their knowledge of the problem.
 Our tests handle dependent features, should the dependencies satisfy partitionability.
 See tutorials for details.